Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 If you have well water, some state departments of public health or town health departments may provide free or reduced-cost water testing, however, although you may be able to test from your own kitchen faucet, as stated above, they may not test for all contaminants.

-This is why I don’t recommend relying on the water test results provided by your municipal water department.
+This is why we don’t recommend relying on the water test results provided by your municipal water department.
 Instead, look for an independent environmental water testing laboratory that will test your home tap water sample.
-You can find these listed in the phone book’s business section under “Environmental Testing”, or “Water Testing”, or “Environmental Laboratories.”
+You can find these by a map or Internet search or listed in your phone book’s business section under “Environmental Testing”, “Water Testing”, or “Environmental Laboratories.”
+Be sure to look for the word “accredited”, since accredited laboratories have been independently evaluated as technically competent to provide accurate test data.

 The lab should ship you a test kit, or you can go pick one up.
 You can not bring them a sample of water in any old container.
-They will provide you with several special containers, depending on what you want to test for, for example, a Radon test is usually a separate glass vial.
+They will provide you with several special containers, depending on what you want to test for, for example, a radon test is usually a separate glass vial.
 And a bacterial test is going to need a sterile container.
+The samples may need to be kept cold so you should take the sample directly to the post office or keep it in the refrigerator until it can be mailed in or dropped off.

 Below we have listed some basic water test kits that you can buy online.
 These are a good place to start, but the gold standard for water testing would be, as I mentioned above, a local “Environmental Testing”, or “Water Testing”, or “Environmental Laboratories.”